Make Your Own Active Wear

 Use any offcuts to experiment with, give them a really good pull in both directions to make sure the seams aren't going to pop.

 Which Stitches to Use

 Overlocking is my preferred method.
 You need a balanced stitch, with the widest seam width.
 It's the needle threads that are most likely to snap so it's important to do a sample on the same number of layers of your fabric.
 I sometimes have to adjust the right needle tension when I move on to stitching a single layer before hemming.
 Using bulked thread in the loopers gives a softer seam against your skin, however it doesn't change how stretchy it is.

 Your options will depend on the make and model of your machine.
 I can make almost anything with the stitches on this key pad.
 The one useful exception is a lightning stitch.

 4. Many machines have an overcast stitch(07) and a foot that helps to stop the fabric scrunching up.
-On soft fabrics, including 4 way stretch, I prefer to stitch the seam and then trim off the excess fabric as it makes a much flatter finish.
+It works well on the edge of the fabric.

-1. Flat locking using an overlocker is the closest stitch to one made by a coverstitchmachine, however it only uses one needle thread, so isn't as strong.
+1. Flat locking using an overlocker is the closest stitch to one made by a coverstitch machine, however it only uses one needle thread, so isn't as strong.
 I've used it on seams that don't take excessive strain.
-Check out the tutorial on my website.
+Check out the tutorial

 2. Mock coverstitch has to be my favourite flat seam.